-The unemployment rate in the state of Illinois continues to rise as the economy gets tighter.
-Although the government is doing the necessary actions to alleviate the problem, there are still a number of people who were unable to secure a job and provide their needs.
-However, the healthcare industry is growing and it can provide a more stable job for individuals who are unemployed.
-Even if you are a high school graduate, you can still get a certification as a Nursing Assistant.
-An CNA training program in Illinois will take few weeks to complete and if you passed the certification exam, you will be eligible to work in hospitals, nursing homes, and many other health care institutions.
-Certified Nursing Assistants in Illinois have an annual salary of $31,000 and they also receive health and dental benefits.
+The healthcare industry Illinois is growing and it can provide a more stable job for individuals.
+If you are a high school graduate you can get a certification as a Nursing Assistant.
+A CNA training program in Illinois will take few weeks to complete and if you pass the certification exam, you will be eligible to work in hospitals, nursing homes, and many other healthcare institutions.
+Certified Nursing Assistants in Illinois have an annual salary of $31,000 and they also may receive health and dental benefits.
 This job is definitely rewarding so if you plan to pursue this career, you have to know what the CNA training is all about.

 Illinois approves several training programs that aspiring CNA’s should take in order to become certified.
 Although there are no online programs available, numerous facilities within the state offer CNA classes and training programs.
 Depending on the facility you choose, it is expected that the training program will reach to 150 hours covering topics on body mechanics, back care, anatomy, mental health, physiology and other nursing skills.
 The fees for the training will vary on the facility you choose but it often ranges to $700 and $1,500.
 Try to check the facility whether you can pay the tuition by working right after you pass the CNA exam and get certified.